What is a mechanical keyboard?

 Clicky switches are a lot of fun, but they’re quite noisy.
 They’re typically best to use away from other people, as not everyone appreciates hearing machine gun fire keypresses.
 Tactile switches are great for the office, as they’re still pretty quiet.

 I don’t advise pouring liquids on your switches.
 That said, some switches come with special rubber bumpers that dampen their sound.
-If your office is particularly strict about noise you can choose from a number of silenced keyboards.
+If your office is particularly strict about the noise you can choose from a number of silenced keyboards.
 If you work in a dark environment, you may want backlighting.
 Typists don’t really need the additional features that are marketed to gamers, though macro keys can come in handy for designers who utilize software like Photoshop and InDesign.
 Other features may appeal to you — just look through what’s available and pick what you think you need.
 Pretty much any mechanical keyboard will give you a better experience than rubber domes!

 For the daring or nontraditional, small form factors are worth investigating.
 People who travel a lot will see benefits from smaller keyboards, for example.
 If you enter a lot of data using the numpad, I strongly advise against switching to a tenkeyless or smaller keyboard.

 The most common keyboard form factors are 40%, 60%, TKL (tenkeyless), and full size.
 Each step down in size results in greater reliance on function layers.
 On the other hand, portability is increased and finger movement can be decreased.
 I travel with a TKL, which made a world of difference in terms of usability on the go.

 Read our previous writer’s article on the best miniature mechanical keyboards for more information.

 The Qwerty keyboard was conceived to reduce key jamming on mechanical typewriters by slowing typists down, as typewriters couldn’t cope with simultaneous key presses.
 Since then, it has been the standard simply because people expect it.